-As in all previous surveys, other than that of August 2020, when we break responses to this question down by voting intention, we find that at least three quarters of respondents in every voter group believe that corporate tax avoidance affects the fairness of the taxation system either somewhat or a lot (See Figure 19).
+As in all previous surveys, other than that of August 2020, when we break responses to this question down by voting intention, we find that at least three quarters of respondents in every voter group believe that corporate tax avoidance affects the fairness of the taxation system (See Figure 19).

-62% of Labor voters think tax avoidance by big business affects fairness in the tax system a lot, while 18.5% say it does so somewhat, for a total of 80.5%, while among Coalition voters, 45.9% believe fairness is affected a lot, and 31.5% somewhat, by corporate tax avoidance, for a total of 77.4%.
+While coalition voters had the largest proportion of respondents who believe that tax avoidance has some impact on tax fairness at 87.8%, Labor voters had by far the largest proportion of respondents it impacts the fairness of the tax system 'a lot' at 61.4%.
+A further 20.6% of Labor voters say it does so somewhat, for a total of 82.0%.
+Among Coalition voters, 47.6% believe fairness is affected a lot, and 32.3% somewhat, by corporate tax avoidance, for a total of 79.9%.

-Of Greens voters, 54.6% believe corporate tax avoidance affects fairness in the tax system a lot, while 27.6 say it does so somewhat, for a total of 82.2%, while among One Nation voters, 54.2% say fairness is affected a lot by tax avoidance, and 21.7% say it is affected somewhat, for a total of 75.9%.
+Of Greens voters, 48.7% believe corporate tax avoidance affects fairness in the tax system a lot, while 30.0 say it does so somewhat, for a total of 78.7%, while among One Nation voters, 49.0% say fairness is affected a lot by tax avoidance, and 21.4% say it is affected somewhat, for a total of 70.4%.

-Among voters who support independent or other candidates, 49.8% say corporate tax avoidance affects the fairness of Australia's tax system a lot, and 25.4% say it affects it somewhat, giving a total of 75.2%.
+Among voters who support independent or other candidates, 49.4% say corporate tax avoidance affects the fairness of Australia's tax system a lot, and 23.4% say it affects it somewhat, giving a total of 72.7%.